ucsc2025-cse183/class_code/README.md

 - April 21 - Assignment 2 due
 - April 28 - Assignment 3 due
 - May 12 - Assignment 4 due
-- May 19 - Assignment 5 due
+- May 26 - Assignment 5 due
-- June 5 - Final project due
+- June 13 - Final project due
-- June 9 - Crowdgrader project review due

 IMPORTANT: The assignments that are posted are not final and can be revised by the instructor up to 2 weeks before they are due.